Dorothy Levitt: 1907

-In 1907 the newly opened Brooklands circuit would not accept her entry, even though she was vouchsafed by S. F. Edge, and it continued to reject women drivers until the following year.
+In 1907, the newly opened Brooklands circuit would not accept her entry, even though she was vouchsafed by S. F. Edge, and it continued to reject women drivers until the following year.
 Thus, she set her sights on Europe, and achieved great success in France and Germany driving for Napier.

-In May she finished second in the Appearance Competition at the Bexhill on Sea Speed Trial along the sea front.
+In May, she finished second in the Appearance Competition at the Bexhill on Sea Speed Trial along the sea front.
 She was driving her Eight horse-power De Dion.

-In June she won a Gold Medal at the Herkomer Trophy Race (1,818 kilometres) in Germany, finishing fourth out of 172 competitors, and the first of all women in all competitions.
+In June, she won a Gold Medal at the Herkomer Trophy Race (1,818 kilometres) in Germany (founded by Sir Hubert von Herkomer), finishing fourth out of 172 competitors, and the first of all women in all competitions.
 Her diary records that she drove a "Sixty horse-power six-cylinder Napier.
 There were 42 cars with much larger engines than I had."

-In October she won her class in the Gaillon Hillclimb in France, driving a 40 hp 6-cylinder Napier.
+In October, she won her class in the Gaillon Hillclimb in France, driving a 40 hp 6-cylinder Napier.
 In her diary she noted that "Won in my class by 20 seconds.
 Gradient of hill 1 in 10 average."

 1908

 Her 1908 schedule was hectic and successful and Brooklands began to allow lady competitors.
 In June she drove a 45 hp Napier to win a silver plaque in the Prinz Heinrich Trophy at the Herkomer Trophy Trial in Germany.
 Her diary states "Made absolute non-stop run on 45 horse-power Napier.
 Won large silver placque."

-In July her 60 hp Napier was second fastest of over 50 competitors at the Aston Clinton Hill Climb in Buckinghamshire.
+In July, her 60 hp Napier was second fastest of over 50 competitors at the Aston Clinton Hill Climb in Buckinghamshire.

-In August she competed at La Côte du Calvaire hill climb at Trouville, France.
+In August, she competed at La Côte du Calvaire hill climb at Trouville, France.